top of page

 符弗

 符 Amulet; 弗 dust whisk.
-A 符 is a yellow paper with magical signs or symbol on it.
-A 弗 (拂塵) is dust whisk, also symbols of Buddhist monastic.
-Both are used for Exorcism in Chinese culture.
-This word is thus used to connote the "method" or "tricks" one has.
+A 符 is a yellow paper with magical signs or symbols on it.
+A 弗 (拂塵) refers to a dust whisk, which is a symbol of Buddhist monasticism.
+Both the amulet and the dust whisk are used for exorcism in Chinese culture.
+The word "符弗" (fú fú) is used to connote the "methods" or "tricks" that one has, though not neccessary utilizing mystical or supernatural means to achieve a desired outcome.

 =